Lentiform nucleus

-The lentiform nucleus, or lenticular nucleus, comprises the putamen and the globus pallidus within the basal ganglia.
+The lentiform nucleus (or lentiform complex, lenticular nucleus, or lenticular complex) are the putamen (laterally) and the globus pallidus (medially), collectively.
+Due to their proximity, these two structures were formerly considered one, however, the two are separated by a thin layer of white matter—the external medullary lamina—and are functionally and connectionally distinct.

+The lentiform nucleus is a large, lens-shaped mass of gray matter just lateral to the internal capsule.
+It forms part of the basal ganglia.
 With the caudate nucleus, it forms the dorsal striatum.
-It is a large, lens-shaped mass of gray matter just lateral to the internal capsule.

 Structure

 When divided horizontally, it exhibits, to some extent, the appearance of a biconvex lens, while a coronal section of its central part presents a somewhat triangular outline.

 It is shorter than the caudate nucleus and does not extend as far forward.

-Boundaries
+Relations

+It is deep/medial to the insular cortex, with which it is coextensive; the two are separated by intervening structures.

 It is lateral to the caudate nucleus and thalamus, and is seen only in sections of the hemisphere.

-It is bounded laterally by a lamina of white substance called the external capsule, and lateral to this is a thin layer of gray substance termed the claustrum.
+It is bounded laterally by a lamina of a white substance called the external capsule, and lateral to this is a thin layer of gray substance termed the claustrum.

 Its anterior end is continuous with the lower part of the head of the caudate nucleus and with the anterior perforated substance.

+Inferiorly, there is a groove upon the surface of the lenticular nucleus that accommodates the anterior commissure.